Where do I find help regarding LGBTQ situations in my home?

 What do I do about the online payment section of my Certemy profile if I already paid my fees a different way?

-Next to the Pay button is a place to attach proof of payment.
-Take a picture of the check or money order you sent and attach it there.
+Next to the Pay button is an 'Upload Evidence of Payment' button.
+Take a picture of the check or money order you sent and attach it there before mailing.

 Can I save my online application to resume later?